- Covering the costs of cancer treatment

 How to spot scammers

-Watch out for aggressive sales people, very low premiums, easy sign up, and a push for you to sign up right away.
-They don’t require a medical exam or detailed medical history.
+Watch out for aggressive sales people, very low premiums and a push for you to sign up today.
 They may try to evade your questions, and often don’t have the full policy details in writing.
 Some offer you coverage only if you join an association, union, or other group.
 You may not get an insurance card and policy for some time after you sign up, if ever.
 And when you file a claim, there’s no response or a very slow response; when you call they explain it’s a glitch or processing error – if they answer at all.
 Here are some tips to help you protect yourself.

-- Don’t give them money, but especially don’t give them your credit card or bank account numbers unless you know exactly who they are and what you’re getting.
+- Don’t give them money, but especially don’t give them credit card information, birth date, Social Security number, or bank account numbers unless you are sure exactly who they are and what you’re getting.

 - Read the policy line by line or have someone read it for you.